 The dining room really comes into its own in Autumn when it’s cold outside and we want to spend more time indoors with the ones we love.
 One of the easiest ways to give this space a revamp is with dining room paint ideas.

 We all know staying in is the new going out.
-With this popular trend for home entertaining, powered by the need to save money and still socialise, there’s an increasing desire to transform our dining rooms and make them a focal point in our homes.
+With this popular trend for home entertaining, powered by the need to save money and still socialise, there's an increasing desire to transform our dining room ideas and make them a focal point in our homes.

 Dining room paint ideas

 1. Go for dramatic look with a dark colour

 In a room with good proportions, a deep blue shade is a lovely dining room paint idea.
 A large room can take a dark colour, especially if there is plenty of natural light coming in.
 It also helps if the ceiling, above the dado rail, and the skirting board is painted white to add freshness and prevent the room from looking gloomy during the day.
 It is at night that a dark blue room comes into its own, with candlelight creating a wonderfully atmospheric feel for entertaining.